-CompX is in compliance with all of its debt covenants at June 30, 2009.
+CompX and Kronos are in compliance with all of their respective debt covenants at September 30, 2009.
 Our and our affiliates' ability to borrow funds under our credit facilities in the future will, in some instances, depend in part on our ability to comply with specified financial ratios and satisfy certain financial covenants contained in the applicable credit agreements.
 See discussion below regarding CompX's revolving credit facility and Kronos' European revolving credit facility.